-Once the permit is pulled for an equipment installation, that project will require the HERS test before the city or county inspector will provide a final approval for the permit.
+Once the permit is pulled for an equipment installation, that project will require the HERS test before the city or county inspector will provide final approval for the permit.
 Once the installation is finished and the system has been started up and running, you are ready for your HERS verification.
-Your heating and air conditioning company that installed your new equipment is not allowed to HERS test their own work.
-It needs to be an independent professional or company with a state issued certification.
+Your heating and air conditioning company that installed your new equipment is not allowed to HER test their own work.
+It needs to be an independent professional or company with a state-issued certification.

 The HERS rater will test for two very important performance measures.
 First, they will test to make sure that your ductwork is not leaking.
 If it is existing ductwork, the ducts must not show leakage of greater than 15% to pass that portion of the test.
 If the ducts are newly installed, the threshold for passing the leak test is 6%.
 The California Energy Commission estimates that the average home’s ductwork has 30% leakage.
 That is a lot of wasted money heating and cooling your attic or your crawlspace.
 If you have existing ductwork that does not pass the test, then the ducts have to be repaired or replaced, and the ducts will be retested.
 If they are newly installed, the contractor who installed the new ductwork should ensure that you pass the test.